Robust Control Barrier Functions under High Relative Degree and Input Constraints for Satellite Trajectories: Control Barrier Functions for Input Constraints

 Next, note that $H$ in \eqref{eq:H_predictive} was defined as a maximization.
 Proving Lemma~\ref{prior:predictive_cbf_thm} and its robust extension requires us to find the maximizer times.
 Thus, given a $u^*$, define the set-valued function $\mathcal{B}:\mathcal{D}\times\reals^n\rightarrow\reals$ as

 Note that $\mathcal{B}$ could have finitely many elements or could be dense.
-If no maximizer exists along the trajectory $\chi$ starting from $(t,x)$ (e.g. $h(t+\beta,\chi(\beta,t,x))$ is unbounded or asymptotically approaches its supremum), then the set $\mathcal{B}(t,x)$ is empty.
-We are now ready to state the main theorem of this subsection.
+If no maximizer exists along the trajectory $\chi$ starting from $(t,x)$ (e.g. $h(t+\beta,\chi(\beta,t,x))$ is unbounded or asymptotically approaches its supremum), then the set $\mathcal{B}(t,x)$ is empty. {We now present some assumptions and notations, followed by the robust extension of \cite[Rem.
+1]{CDC21}.}